tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 func (a PeerAddress) Resolve(ctx context.Context) []Endpoint { return nil }
 ```

 The P2P stack needs to track a lot of internal information about peers, such as endpoints, status, priorities, and so on.
-This is done done in an internal `peer` struct, which should not be exposed outside of the `p2p` package (e.g. to reactors) in order to avoid race conditions and lock contention (other packages should use `PeerID`).
+This is done in an internal `peer` struct, which should not be exposed outside of the `p2p` package (e.g. to reactors) in order to avoid race conditions and lock contention - other packages should use `PeerID`.

 The `peer` struct might look like the following, but is intentionally underspecified and will depend on implementation requirements (for example, it will almost certainly have to track statistics about connection failures and retries):